blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 #### Property Type Object

-A poperty type object is JSON object defining a schema which is used as `oneOf` the permitted values for a property type, where the schema is of `type: "object`, and within its own `properties` definition:
+A property type object is JSON object defining a schema which is used as `oneOf` the permitted values for a property type, where the schema is of `type: "object`, and within its own `properties` definition:

 1. The keys are base URIs to a property type
 1. The values are defined by either: